-Mary’s best friend on Whitehouse Road was Norma Bell, 13 (no relation).
-The two young girls had both grown up in an environment where violence and crime was normalized.
+Mary’s best friend on Whitehouse Road was 13-year-old, Norma Bell (no relation.)
+The two young girls had both grown up in an environment where violence and crime were normalized.
 But even kids who are accustomed to certain elements know, without being able to put it into words, that they are missing something that other kids get and they’re angry about it.
 Norma regularly took out this anger with her fists on the playground and was known as a bully.
-The two young girls bonded through hate and became a dangerous team.
+The two young girls bonded through hate and became a dangerous little team.

 On May 25, 1968, the day before Mary Bell’s eleventh birthday, a group of boys were gathering wood in derelict houses.
 In number 85, on St. Margaret’s Rd, the body of Martin Brown was found in a bedroom.
-He was laying on his back, arm’s outstretched like Jesus on the cross, surrounded by rubble and garbage, with blood coming from his mouth.
+He was laying on his back, arm’s outstretched like he was on a cross, surrounded by rubble and garbage, with blood coming from his mouth.

 Martin Brown was four-years-old.

 An ambulance arrived on scene and first-responders tried to revive Martin.
 With no physical evidence, signs of struggle or visible injuries to the body, investigators assumed Martin had been involved in a tragic accident and didn’t investigate further.